 It is obvious that the FRONT MONTH S&P 500 FUTURE mid-March surge above the 2,825-14 resistance opened the door to more strength.
 After wild mid-March swings, the JUNE S&P 500 FUTURE pushed above a weekly DOWN Closing Price Reversal from 2,830-36, implying more upside was likely.
-And with the 2,825-14 (October-December range) weekly MA-41 at 2,775 remains important support.
+And with 2,825-14 and 2,800, weekly MA-41 at 2,775 remained important support.

-Back in late April 2,900-10 area resistance from September was overrun.
-That was important as the last congestion this side of September's 2,947 front month future all-time high that was retested into the May 1st prior to the current selloff.
-Even in the wake of the initial Trump dump two weeks ago (May 6th on the China tariffs comments), it was only back around that 2,910-00 support's 2,890 Tolerance.
+2,900-10 area resistance from September was overrun back in late April.
+That was important as the last congestion this side of September's 2,947 front month future all-time high that was retested into May 1st prior to the current selloff.
+Even in the wake of the initial Trump dump three weeks ago (May 6th on the China tariffs comments), it was only back around that 2,910-00 support's 2,890 Tolerance.

 However, once that was violated, it was reasonable to anticipate a test of lower supports at the violated 2,865 resistance, 2,836-30 and 2,825-14 all the way to the 2,800 'big penny'.
-A round of friendly Trump US-China comments squeezed the bears all the way back up that 2,890 violated Tolerance last week, but no better.
+A round of friendly Trump US-China comments squeezed the bears back up to that 2,890 violated Tolerance two weeks ago, but no better.

-This week's recovery from Monday's retest of 2,836-30 only carried up to 2,865 area prior to stalling.
-As such, the simple Evolutionary Trend View suggests an evolving bearish phase for now as the retest of 2,825-14 has already occurred.
+Last week's recovery from Monday's retest of 2,836-30 only carried up to 2,865 area prior to stalling.
+Lower key support remains that 2,800 area it is now below into a 2,775 weekly MA-41 Tolerance.
+Much below that is the 2,722 early-March reaction trading low, 2,680-70 congestion and hefty low-2.600 area congestion.

-Lower key support remains the 2,800 area into 2,775 weekly MA-41, much below which it is back into the broad low-2,800 to low-2,600 October-December range.
+The balance is a repeat of Tuesday's market assessment

 Consistently weak international data recently reinforced by quite a bit of the central banks' perspective is consistent with serial downbeat OECD indications on a weaker global outlook.
 And that outlook is of course now further clouded by the US-China situation and Brexit disconnect.
-The recent OECD Composite Leading Indicators from last week Monday have now also been wholly reinforced by this week's OECD Economic Outlook (see above.)
+The recent OECD Composite Leading Indicators have now also been wholly reinforced by last week's OECD Economic Outlook (see above.)